-TORONTO – September 21, 2011 – The trustees of The Griffin Trust For Excellence In Poetry are pleased to announce that Heather McHugh (USA), David O’Meara (Canada), and Fiona Sampson (UK) are the judges for the 2012 Griffin Poetry Prize.
+TORONTO – December 20, 2012 – The trustees of The Griffin Trust For Excellence In Poetry are pleased to announce that Suzanne Buffam (Canada), Mark Doty (US) and Wang Ping (China) are the judges for the 2013 Griffin Poetry Prize.*

 All three judges understand the importance of the Griffin Poetry Prize’s international reach and may consequently call in books of English language poetry from around the world.

-The Griffin Trust For Excellence In Poetry is pleased to announce that the Shortlist Readings will take place in the magnificent Koerner Hall at The Royal Conservatory in the TELUS Centre for Performance and Learning, on Wednesday, June 6, 2012.
+The Griffin Trust For Excellence In Poetry is pleased to announce that the Shortlist Readings will take place in Koerner Hall at The Royal Conservatory in the TELUS Centre for Performance and Learning, on Wednesday, June 12, 2013.

-The winners of the Griffin Poetry Prize will be named at an awards ceremony to be held on Thursday, June 7, 2012.
+The winners of the Griffin Poetry Prize will be named at an awards ceremony to be held in Toronto on Thursday, June 13, 2013.

 Note to Publishers:

-If you have any questions regarding the rules, or would like to download an entry form, please visit the How to Enter section of our Web site.
+If you have any questions regarding the rules, or would like to download an entry form, please visit our Web site, at:

 – 30 –